 Want more behind the scenes sneak peeks?
 Join the Chirrup

 |Paint British Paintings Burnham Beeches – Hector Caffieri|

 Your Tisane of Smart . . .

 |Eastgate Street, from east of the Cross looking towards the Eastgate Louise Rayner|

 Quote of the Day:

-~ Maurice Maeterlinck (1862 – 1949)Tags: etiquette and espionage, fan art, handkerchief, parasol, waistcoats and weaponry
+~ Maurice Maeterlinck (1862 – 1949)Tags: behind the magic, behind the scenes, etiquette and espionage, fan art, gail carriger, parasol protectorate, parasolverse, research, steampunk, victorian, waistcoats and weaponry